A Unique Approach to Re-Design

 High-end appliances from Ferguson Kitchen, Bath and Lighting Gallery enhance the space.
 “These selections were very important to the design…but they didn’t want them to overpower the space,” states Jennie.
 “We were able to accomplish that by installing cabinet panel fronts on the most of the appliances.”

 The panel fronts and shaker-style cabinetry are rich cherry wood sporting brushed nickel linear-pull hardware.
-The lustrous look of the metal against the traditional-style wood lends an industrial feel to the online casino space.
+The lustrous look of the metal against the traditional-style wood lends an industrial feel to the space.
 Teresa defines the look as somewhat “eclectic.”

 Teresa originally wanted the visual look to be very contemporary.
 “But the more we worked on the design direction,” says Jennie, “we realized she did like some aspects of contemporary design but she also liked warm colors with a mix of transitional and traditional pieces.”